In this article

 But aside from drinking water and avoiding too much sun (or at least wearing sun block) there are skincare products and ingredients that can help.

 Here at Sönd, we’ve put a great deal of care and attention into our creamy cleansers and day and night moisturisers.
-We designed them to help nourish and support all problem skin types from eczema and acne prone skins to skin types that need extra attention such as oily or dry skin.
+We designed our skincare for all skin types and to help nourish and support all problem skins from eczema and acne prone skins to skin types that need extra attention such as oily or dry skin.

 All Sönd products are also ideal for hydrating and nourishing dull skin.
 They help to improve the blood flow to the skin, helping it to glow, and increase skin cell regeneration for fresher looking, healthier skin.